aria2/aria2/doc/manual-src/en/aria2c.rst

 BitTorrent Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. option:: --bt-detach-seed-only[=true|false]

+  Exclude seed only downloads when counting concurrent active
+  downloads (See :option:`-j` option).
+This means that if ``-j3`` is
+  given and this option is turned on and 3 downloads are active and
+  one of those enters seed mode, then it is excluded from active
+  download count (thus it becomes 2), and the next download waiting in
+  queue gets started.
+But be aware that seeding item is still
+  recognized as active download in RPC method.
+Default: ``false``

 .. option:: --bt-enable-lpd[=true|false]

   Enable Local Peer Discovery.
 If a private flag is set in a torrent,